frycodelab/nicegui-component-based/README.md

 **Make sure reload=False is in ui.run()!**

-- Got to /app folder in terminal
+- Got to /app folder in terminal:

     `--onefile` procedure: